idia640/presentations/week04/PITCHME.md

 This means,
 - You, as the designer, have aligned user (visual) perception
-- You have control of user attention and they comprehend what they see
+- You drive user attention
 - The user recognizes, based on priming and memory
 - The user understands what script he/she is in and how to respond